felipecastrosales/ui-twitter/README.md

 This project is a Twitter UI clone built with React, TypeScript, and Vite.
 It aims to replicate some of the core features and design elements of Twitter's user interface.

+# Figma Design
+You can view the design layout for this project on Figma:

+Twitter UI Clone - Figma Design

 ## Features

 - Home timeline